willwashburn/dotfiles/README.md

     git clone git@github.com:willwashburn/dotfiles.git ~/.dotfiles
     ```

-2. Create symlinks by entering this into the terminal
+2. If you put them at ~/.dotfiles, you can create symlinks by entering this into the terminal

     ```
     bash ~/.dotfiles/install.sh